pmoore111/homeschool-tracker-p/PRD.md

 - **Mobile**:
   - Tabs convert to vertical stacked navigation at <768px
   - Subject cards stack to single column on mobile
-  - Calendar adapts to full-width with larger touch targets
+  - Calendar adapts to full-width with larger touch targets and appropriate scaling
+  - Calendar maintains readability at all screen sizes with responsive text sizing
   - Reports optimize for mobile viewing with responsive tables
+  - PDF download buttons stack vertically on mobile for better touch accessibility
   - Bottom margin on mobile to prevent content hiding behind browser chrome